This post may contain affiliate links.

 Please do not read this blog post then start collecting mushrooms in your yard.

 The mushrooms in this article are medicinal mushrooms purchased from reputable sources and I've provided resources.
+CLICK HERE to learn more about mushrooms in the yard.
+I collected the mushrooms that grow on our property (in the Pacific Northwest), identified them, and noted which are toxic.

 Which Mushrooms Are Best for Dogs?

 Although the list of beneficial mushrooms is slightly larger, these are the mushrooms I can pick up at the grocery store.
-It's important to only buy human grade mushrooms.
+It's important to only buy human-grade mushrooms.

 - White Button – Vitamins C, D, and B12